Preliminary Announcement - showing photos of the guitar, prior to restoration, as it came to me.

 - Already reserved as provisional pre-order for a customer in Scotland, pending completion of the restoration.

-16/07/2017 - Completed, and on it's way to the customer.
+16/07/2017 - Completed, and on it's way to the customer, in Scotland.
 Full set of updated photos, showing the guitar following completion of the restoration.

 If you follow my listings you will know that from time to time (i.e. as often as I can get hold of them) I do list Tenor Guitars regularly, most often H929TG Harmony made Stellas, which usually don't hang about long at all - with excellent feedback from buyers!
 Availability of the Stella Tenors is also limited, and I generally don't manage to get more than 2 or 3 a year, and they are usually pre-sold.
 The same is true of most of the types of tenor guitar I have sold.
 Most of these have been the various ones made by Harmony....as I say, most frequently the Stellas, followed by the H1201TG Sovereign, and the two archtop models, the H1215T Archtone & the H950T Monterey.
 In addition there has been a more limited number of Kay tenors.